artsiomshvedko/f/README.md

 - path – Path to the file or directory.

 **Return Values**<br>
-- Normalized absolute path as a string on success
+- Normalized absolute [path] as a string on success
-- false if normalization fails

 <hr>